weavejester/cljfmt/README.md

                      z))) ;; but not here
 ```

-Remember than when calculating `limit-to-form-index`, all forms at the specified
+Remember that when calculating `limit-to-form-index`, all forms at the
-depth are included, even self-evaluating ones.
+specified depth are included, even self-evaluating ones.
 Given:

 ```clojure
 (foo a b c